Putin says worst is over for Russian economy

 "In fact, these sanctions only helped the government and the Central Bank," a bullish Putin said.

-The Kremlin strongman, who in March marked 15 years since first being elected president, fielded questions from farmers, grandmothers and children with a confident demeanour and the occasional smile.
+The Kremlin strongman, who in March marked 15 years as president, fielded questions from farmers, grandmothers and children with a confident demeanour and the occasional smile.

 Organisers of the phone-in said the president received some three million questions, although this year's televised session appeared to lack the razzmatazz of Putin's past phone-ins.